Weak Galerkin Method for Electrical Impedance Tomography: Numerical algorithm for discrete inverse problem

 {

 }

-Now it remains to derive an explicit formula of the proximal map $p_L$ in \eqref{prox}, which involves the computation of the gradient of $f$ and the proximal map of $(1/L)g$.
-To compute the $j$-th component of the gradient $\nabla f$ at $\mathbf{x} = i_t(\sigma_h)$, we first see that
+Next we introduce the numerical algorithm for the proximal map $p_L$ in \eqref{prox}, which involves the computation of the gradient of $f$ and the projection gradient method for the non-differentiable term $g$.
+To compute the $j$-th component of the gradient $\nabla f$ at $\mathbf{x} = i_t(\sigma_h)$, we observe that